Coffee Processing Methods

 • For a clean baseline cup, start with a balanced medium roast from the shop and keep your brew method consistent.

-• If you like heavier body (especially in immersion methods), explore deeper profiles and compare.
+• If you like heavier body, especially in immersion methods, explore deeper profiles in the shop and compare.

 Processing is not just trivia.
 It’s a practical shortcut to understanding why a coffee tastes the way it tastes.
 Once you know the logic, bag descriptions stop feeling random, and your buying gets more intentional.